Mukti-M/HealthcareInsurance_Project/README.md

 * Visualisation of data insights reports helps to make business decisions and improve efficiency.

 ## The rationale to map the business requirements to the Data Visualisations
-* List your business requirements and a rationale to map them to the Data Visualisations
+* Create new features such as body mass index (BMI) categories.
+* Display basic statistics such as average insurance charges by age, gender, and region.
+* Visualise correlations between different attributes and insurance charges.
+* Develop and visualise predictive reports for estimating insurance costs.
+* Visualise the impact of geographic regions on insurance charges.

 ## Analysis techniques used
-* List the data analysis methods used and explain limitations or alternative approaches.
+* Descriptive Statistics gives uderstanding of basic statistics such as average insurance charges by age, gender, and region
-* Correlation Analysis : Visualise correlations between different attributes and insurance charges.
+* Correlation Analysis used to Visualise correlations between different attributes and insurance charges.
-* Predictive Analysis : Develop and visualise predictive reports for estimating insurance costs.
+* Predictive Analysis used to  Develop and visualise predictive reports for estimating insurance costs.
-* Geographic Analysis : Visualise the impact of geographic regions on insurance charges.
+* Geographic Analysis used to Visualise the impact of geographic regions on insurance charges.

 ## Ethical considerations
 * Follow GDPR guideline to protect dataset and maintain data integrity of person.
+* Engage with healthcare professionals, insurance industry experts, and ethicists to ensure the project aligns with ethical and industry standards.
+* Data Transperncy
+   - Clearly explain the model's purpose, limitations, and
+     decision-making process to stakeholders and users.
+   - Provide interpretability for predictions, especially in cases where decisions might significantly impact people's lives.
+* Avoid using predictions to unfairly increase premiums for high-risk individuals without offering pathways for mitigating risks (e.g., smoking cessation programs).
+* Dataset Transparency
+	Acknowledge the source of the dataset and describe any modifications made.
+     Disclose limitations in the data, such as missing values, potential inaccuracies, or limited representation of certain groups.
+* Encourage periodic re-evaluation of the model as new data becomes available to maintain accuracy and fairness.

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.